swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/03-AwsConfigS3ls.md

 The output will list all the S3 buckets associated with the account.

 For the prupose of this workshop we will be using a **named profile** with AWS CLI which is a collection of settings and credentials that you can apply to a AWS CLI command.
-When you specify a profile to run a command, the specific settings and credentials associated with the profile are used to run that command.This is typically followed when credentials are shared to access resources.
+When you specify a profile to run a command, the specific settings and credentials associated with the profile are used to run that command.
+This is typically followed when credentials are shared to access resources.
 We will be using a named profile to use AWS CLI to access the S3 bucket folders shared with us for this workshop.

 2. Enter the AWS CLI command to configure AWS Credentials with a profile named "training" :